MicrosoftDocs/azure-docs/articles/active-directory/hybrid/how-to-connect-fed-group-claims.md

 ---
-title: Configure group claims for applications with Azure Active Directory | Microsoft Docs
+title: Configure group claims for applications by using Azure Active Directory | Microsoft Docs
 description: Get information on how to configure group claims for use with Azure AD.
 services: active-directory
 documentationcenter: ''